9 min read

 1. Requirements, architecture, and design are the critical path

-Because AI writes the code, the quality of these inputs must be extremely high.
+AI writes the code, but only when the quality of these inputs must is extremely high.
 This was equally important earlier, but the impact is now instantly visible.

 Early on, I made the mistake of assuming clarity without verification.
 As an engineering manager, I greenlit a project where everyone nodded along to the goal, but I never forced alignment on what "done" actually meant.